cadonuno/SCAFindingsToWorkItems/README.md

 - CVSS_Score_Name: Optional - allows for replacing the displayed title for the CVSS Score field - defaults to CVSS Score
 - CVE_Name: Optional - allows for replacing the displayed title for the CVE field - defaults to CVE
 - Veracode_Database_Link_Name: Optional - allows for replacing the displayed title for the Veracode Database Link field - defaults to Veracode Database Link
+- Calls_To_Method_Name: Optional - allows for replacing the displayed text for the Calls to Method field present on the vulnerable method calls breakdown - defaults to Method Calls to Method
+- At_Line_Name: Optional - allows for replacing the displayed text for the At Line field present on the vulnerable method calls breakdown - defaults to at line
+- Call_Name: Optional - allows for replacing the displayed text for the Call field present on the vulnerable method calls breakdown - defaults to Call
+- Calling_Name: Optional - allows for replacing the displayed text for the Calling field present on the vulnerable method calls breakdown - defaults to Calling
+- Vulnerable_Methods_Name: Optional - allows for replacing the displayed title for the Vulnerable Methods field - defaults to Vulnerable Methods
+- Starting_At_Name: Optional - allows for replacing the displayed text for the Starting at field present on the vulnerable method calls breakdown - defaults to Starting at

 ## Usage:
 - Add the yml file to your project